mikksexy/Data-Analytics-course-work/README.md

 I used to be an avid CS:GO player having competed in it at national level.
 Therefore, I wanted to find new insights from competition data by comparing what made the top teams stand out from their competition.

-From a business perspective,
+From a business perspective, analyzing CS:GO match data is mostly beneficial for professional coaching staff, game developers, and the gambling industry.

 ## About dataset
 The dataset was based in an esports title CS:GO and data from its professional matches from hltv.org between 11/2015 and 3/2020.
+It was downloaded from the following source:

 https://www.kaggle.com/datasets/mateusdmachado/csgo-professional-matches

+The aforementioned site has a sufficient explanation of the game.
+Anyhow, the game is played 5vs5 and it consists of two opposing sides, terrorists (T) and counter-terrorists (CT).
+Ts' objective is to either eliminate their opponents or detonate a bomb.
+The CTs want to defend bombsites by either eliminating their opponents or defusing the planted bomb.
+During the match both teams play as both sides.
+A half consists of 15 rounds after which the sides are switched.
+The first team to get to 16 rounds is the winner of the map.
+Each of the 7 maps are a different playing ground.
+Often a professional match consists of multiple maps played.
+Therefore, the matches are either best of 1, 3, or 5 maps.
+A veto process is also important as not every team can master all of the maps.

+The game has an in-game economy where every player gets an income after each round.
+Weapons and equipment can be purchased with the income that is based on round loss streak, kills, and objectives.

-It comprised of four tables: results.csv, picks.csv, economy.csv, and players.csv.
+The dataset comprises of four tables: results.csv, picks.csv, economy.csv, and players.csv.
 I built the following SQL schema based on it:
 <img width="951" height="731" alt="TJTS4901_rak" src="https://github.com/user-attachments/assets/dc61276c-70d6-4b26-9f0e-d5b351284af0" />

 <details>